francescomambrini/Daphne/guidelines/guidelines.md

 (note that the first 2 sentences are both uttered by Menelaos in a very intense exchange over Teucer's right to bury Ajax)

-**Temporary solution**: the first object is tagged as `AuxY`; note that in the second sentence, as the first object is filled by a coordinating clause, we use the very rare tag `AuxY_CO`.
+**Temporary solution**: the first object is tagged as `AuxY`; note that in the second sentence, as the slot of the first (dangling) object is filled by a coordinating clause, we use the very rare tag `AuxY_CO`.